openimis/openimis_docs/_include/um/register/item_price_list.rst

 Medical Item Price Lists Administration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

   Pricelists of medical items are tools for specification which medical items and at which prices can be invoiced by contractual health facilities to the scheme administration.
-Administration of pricelists of medical items is restricted to users with the role of Scheme Administrator.
+Administration of pricelists of medical items is restricted to users with the system role of Scheme Administrator or with a role including an access to Administration/Pricelists-Medical Items.

 Pre-conditions
 """"""""""""""